MicroEJ/docs/PlatformDeveloperGuide/uiChangeLog.rst

 	* Manage the Graphics Context clip on native side.
 	* Use java heap to store images metadata instead of using icetea heap (remove option "max offscreen").
-	* Optimize retrieval of all fonts .
+	* Optimize retrieval of all fonts.
-	* Ensure user buffer size is larger than LCD size .
+	* Ensure user buffer size is larger than LCD size.
-	* Use java heap to store flying images metadata instead of using icetea heap (remove option "max flying images") .
+	* Use java heap to store flying images metadata instead of using icetea heap (remove option "max flying images").
-	* Use java heap to store fill polygon algorithm's objects instead of using icetea heap (remove option "max edges") .
+	* Use java heap to store fill polygon algorithm's objects instead of using icetea heap (remove option "max edges").
 	* ``SecurityManager`` enabled as a boolean constant option (footprint removal by default).
-	* Remove ``FlyingImage`` feature using BON constants (option to enable it) .
+	* Remove ``FlyingImage`` feature using BON constants (option to enable it).

 **Fixed**